magiclabs/example-electron/README.md

 # Introduction

 This tutorial shows how you can integrate Magic passwordless authentication into a desktop app using [Electron](https://www.electronjs.org/).
 Electron is a JavaScript framework based on Chromium and Node.js that allows you to use HTML, CSS, and JS to build cross-platform (Windows, Mac and Linux) native desktop applications.
-In this app, we'll be using React.
+For this, we'll be using React.

 ## File Structure